-- Amazon in its partnership with Disney to introduce Hey, Disney!, a new custom voice assistant based on Amazon’s Alexa Custom Assistant solution;
+- Amazon in its strategic transaction with Disney to introduce Hey, Disney!, a new custom voice assistant based on Amazon’s Alexa Custom Assistant solution;

-- Mastercard in its execution of a definitive agreement to acquire Finicity, a leading North American provider of real-time access to financial data, for $825 million, including an earn-out of up to US$160 million;
+- Mastercard in its acquisition of (i) Dynamic Yield, the provider of a state-of-the art personalization and decision engine platform, from McDonald’s and (ii) Finicity, a leading North American provider of real-time access to financial data, for $825 million, including an earn-out of up to US$160 million;

 - Salesforce.com in its $1.33 billion acquisition of Vlocity, a leading provider of industry-specific cloud and mobile software;

 - Splunk in its $1.05 billion acquisition of SignalFx, a SaaS leader in real-time monitoring and metrics for cloud infrastructure, microservices and applications, and in its $350 million acquisition of Phantom Cyber, a cybersecurity company;